persmed/cas-assignment/docs/assignment.registration.rst

 Registration
 ============
-In this assignment, you will implement the paired point matching (PPM) and iterative closest point (ICP) algorithms for patient to image registration as discussed in lecture "Registration".
+In this assignment, you will implement the paired point matching (PPM) and iterative closest point (ICP) algorithms for patient to image registration as discussed in lecture "registration".

 Theory
 -------